 Three items are related to the developmental level of the child and coded C for Cognition.
 Each activity is coded and scored depending on the child’s response: the lower the score, the more typical the response.
 A total score is calculated by adding the scores of the 9 individual activities.

 A RITA-T manual and a RITA-T scoring sheet have been developed and validated.
 The RITA-T manual describes the administration and scoring of each one of the items.
 The manual and the RITA-T scoring sheet can be obtained and downloaded from the RITA-T online course package.

-- Reliable in 18-36 months olds
+- Validated and Reliable in 18-36 month olds

-- Easy to train and learn; 5-10 minutes to administer and score
+- Easy to train on and learn

-- Fits well into busy practice flow
+- Fits well into a busy practice flow